20 Months Old Baby Food – Ideas, Chart and Recipes

 - If a child hates a food item, make sure you eat it as well

-- Let your kid sit with you on the same dinner table with the family
+- Let your kid sit with you at the same dinner table as the family

 - Keep track of allergies when introducing new food items

-- Choose to mash food items than giving him whole
+- Choose to mash food items rather than giving him whole

 - Sugary items should be given within strict limits